Conversion benchmarks by institution type

 These gaps are not random.
 They reflect structural differences in decision pathways, applicant profiles, and the nature of the academic offering.
 Understanding where your institution sits against these benchmarks is the starting point for any optimisation strategy.

-For the wider context of student recruitment challenges, see our guide on how to recruit more students in private higher education.
+For the wider context of student recruitment challenges, see our guide on how to recruit more students in higher education.

 Why conversion rates differ so much by institution type